‘There’s something evil hiding in the woods’

 Why bother?
 Well, it’s made a heap of money, so that’s clearly why.
 Production values, with crystal clear digital photography and drone footage far out way the scuzzy 1999 foray, although how this wander in the woods cost $5 million is anyone’s guess as it adds up to nothing as screen-time progresses painfully slowly.

 Wingard and his team’s overall attempt to re-create and embellish the original is laudable.
 Adding veracity to what was once vague is understandable.
 Yet, the Blair Witch was never a really viable concept in the first place, so should never have been brought back to trouble us.
-Ill-placed humour and jump scares galore abound (this is a very loud movie).
+Ill-placed humour and jump scares galore abound (this is a very LOUD movie).
 Seeing so much of the witch herself and notions of time travel simply make matters worse.
+Subtle, it ain’t.

 ” …we have Mr. Wingard using his ‘swing the camera around as much as possible’ style that has marred pretty much everything he’s made except The Guest […] The sound design is horrible, veering between people whispering and then SHOUTING VERY LOUDLY or people mumbling and then ROCK MUSIC PLAYED AT AN ABOMINABLE VOLUME.
 It’s all profoundly irritating, uninspired, and very annoying.”
 John Llewellyn Probert, House of Mortal Cinema